sasadjukic/powerball/README.md

 - Prediction model is currently in very early stages of development.

 <STRONG>NOTES</STRONG><br>
 - The web app is still in development.
 It may get new features as time goes on.
-I haven't spent any time in design and mobile version of the app.
+I haven't spent any time on design and mobile version of the app.
 Currently it is the best to view the app on laptops and desktops.